alvinyap510/Project-WDS-React-To-Do-List/README.md

 ## Learned

 - How to use Vite as build tool to create a React app
-- React concepts: components, hooks, useState, useEffect, and also the use of localStorage to store info
+- React concepts: components, hooks, useState, useEffect
+- Tried different implementations of storage => localStorage, sessionStorage, cookies, in memory storage and IndexedDB

+## Notes

+- Cookies => can set expiry date, sent to server with every HTTP request, can be accessed both server and client side
+- IndexedDB => Free and built into modern browsers